 July 22, 2008, launch successful, LEOP operations at DLR/GSOC

 • The SAR-Lupe constellation of operational as of 2016.

 • The SAR-Lupe constellation is operational in 2015.
 9)

-• In July 2013, OHB System AG of Bremen, Germany signed a contract with Germany's defense procurement agency (BAAINBw) to develop the SARah (Satellite-based Radar Reconnaissance System).
-The plans call for an operation of the system in late 2019.
-The second generation satellite constellation of three spacecraft, two provided by OHB System AG and one by Airbus DS (former Astrium GmbH), will replace the current SAR-Lupe constellation of five spacecraft, and will be delivered to orbit by two Falcon 9 rockets of SpaceX in 2018 and 2019.
+• In July 2013, OHB System AG of Bremen, Germany signed a contract with Germany's defence procurement agency (BAAINBw) to develop the SARah (Satellite-based Radar Reconnaissance System).
+The plans call for the operation of the system in late 2019.
+The second generation satellite constellation of three spacecraft, two provided by OHB System AG and one by Airbus DS (former Astrium GmbH), will replace the current SAR-Lupe constellation of five spacecraft and will be delivered to orbit by two Falcon 9 rockets of SpaceX in 2018 and 2019.
 10) 11) 12) 13)

 - SARah aims to provide an enhanced follow-on to Germany's five-satellite SAR-Lupe constellation, which became fully operational in 2008.
 Built by OHB System AG, SAR-Lupe, which utilizes one ground station, is slated to retire after November 2017.

 - Comprising just three satellites and supported by two ground stations, SARah is slated to enter full operational service by the end of 2019.
 Two of the three spacecraft will be based on reflector technology proved on SAR-Lupe and enhanced for SARah.
 A third satellite will feature phased-array technology developed by Airbus DS GmbH, which is currently flying on Germany's TerraSAR-X and Tandem-X civil radar satellites.